Ebon Fisher: Advancing art and urban ecology

+Recognizing the artist’s "subversive play” in the spaces between culture, nature and technology, Wired Magazine covered Fisher’s works five times, beginning in 1995 with an article titled “Mr. Meme.”
+The artist’s diagrams of living media systems have appeared in numerous 20th century survey exhibitions, including the Cooper Hewitt, and the Musée d'Art Contemporain de Montréal.
+He’s directed performances at Boston’s Institute for Contemporary Art, The Carpenter Center for the Performing Arts at Harvard, and broadcast a live production of "The AlulA Dimension" from his Williamsburg studio to MIT’s List Visual Arts Center via a project called Port.
+In 1997 Elliott Sharp included Fisher’s music in his anthology, State of the Union, along with two other prominent Williamsburg artist-musicians, Greg Asch (DJ Olive) and Karthik Swaminathan (Kit Krash).
+Included with other cultural pioneers, Mark Pauline, Jaron Lanier and Douglas Rushkoff, Fisher has been lauded as one of the "Visionaries of the New Millennium" by David Pescovitz in Java Magazine.

 Neurons and Networks

-A common element in all of Ebon Fisher's work has been the illumination of living networks.
+A common element in all of Ebon Fisher's work has been an effort to reveal the living networks we are immersed in.
 Fisher began to develop his nerve-like visual language in Pittsburgh while he was an art student at Carnegie-Mellon University.
-In 1981 he spray-painted a series of neurons along the train tracks in Pittsburgh's Panther Hollow, and was eventually introduced to another Pennsylvania graffiti artist, Keith Haring by one of his painting professors, Jim Denny.
+In 1981 he spray-painted a series of neurons along the train tracks in Pittsburgh's Panther Hollow, and was eventually introduced to another Pennsylvania graffiti artist, Keith Haring, by one of his painting professors, Jim Denny.
 Rather than follow Haring to the world of New York galleries, Fisher began to take courses in computer programming which the young artist believed was extending the human nervous system into a mesh of machines.
-Using the programming language, Pascal, Fisher wrote the program, Book.dat, that generated random fields of zeros which stood in for the dots in a dot matrix.
-In an early harbinger of generative AI, the program could conceivably produce an infinite number of images and text.
-The project opened the door to graduate studies at MIT and Fisher was invited to teach at the institute's Media Lab at its inception.
+Using the programming language, Pascal, Fisher wrote the program, Book.dat, that generated random fields of zeros.
+A primitive harbinger of generative AI, the program was capable of producing an infinite number of images and text.
+Book.dat opened the door to graduate studies at MIT and Fisher was invited to teach at the institute's Media Lab at its inception.
 Informed by his exposure to cybernetics and feedback systems at the MIT Media Lab in the mid-1980s, Fisher continued to approach his work as a collaboration with the world to cultivate nervelike systems.